erfan-amini/CHFMSD-Atlantic-City/README.md

 If you use this dataset, please cite the following publication:

 > Amini, E., Marsooli, R., et al. (2024).
-"Hybrid Vegetation-Seawall Coastal Systems for Wave Hazard Reduction: Analytics for Cost-effective Design from Optimized Features." _Energy Storage Journal_.
+"Hybrid Vegetation-Seawall Coastal Systems for Wave Hazard Reduction: Analytics for Cost-effective Design from Optimized Features." _npj Natural Hazards_.

 ---